proddata/crate/docs/config/cluster.rst

   | *Default:*  ``2``
   | *Runtime:*  ``yes``

-  Controls the number of file chunk requests that can be sent in parallel per recovery.
+  Controls the number of file chunk requests that can be sent in parallel per :ref:`recovery <glossary-shard-recovery>`.
 As multiple recoveries are already running in parallel, controlled by :ref:`cluster.routing.allocation.node_concurrent_recoveries
   <cluster.routing.allocation.node_concurrent_recoveries>`, increasing this
   expert-level setting might only help in situations where peer recovery of a single shard is not reaching the total inbound and outbound peer recovery traffic as configured by :ref:`indices.recovery.max_bytes_per_sec
   <indices.recovery.max_bytes_per_sec>`, but is CPU-bound instead, typically
   when using transport-level security or compression.